-The only valid emoji presentation sequences are those listed in emojivariation-sequences.txt [emoji-data].
+• The only valid emoji presentation sequences are those listed in the emoji-variation-sequences.txt file [emoji-data].

 ED-10.
 (This definition has been removed.)

 1.4.4 Emoji Modifiers

 ED-11. emoji modifier - A character that can be used to modify the appearance of a preceding emoji in an emoji modifier sequence.